aturon/aturon.github.io/_posts/2018-02-09-amazing-week.md

 - **Breakthrough #1**: @withoutboats and @eddyb tag-teamed to develop a *safe*, *library*-based [foundation for borrowing in async blocks].
-It's suddenly seaming plausible to ship async/await notation *with borrowing* as part of Rust Epoch 2018.
+It's suddenly seeming plausible to ship async/await notation *with borrowing* as part of Rust Epoch 2018.

 - **Breakthrough #2**: @nikomatsakis had a eureka moment and figured out a path